keith-light-proagrica/FE-guidelines/README.md

 7. Direct descendants (> .baz, + .baz)
 8. Pseudo-selectors (&:hover), this way they can change nested elements
 9. Modifiers (&--big), this gives them precedence over all nested elements
+10. Stateful namespaces for temporary states of interactivity (`.is-active`, `.is-open` etc)
-10. Parents (.parent &), so that they have the greatest priority
+11. Parents (.parent &), so that they have the greatest priority

 **NOTE - no need to add vendor prefixes as this should be done with a build tool (GULP, webpack etc)**